Programme Dates: June 29th - September 7th, 2018

-Amgen Scholars EU Symposium in Cambridge, UK: September 2nd-5th, 2018
+Amgen Scholars EU Cambridge Symposium: September 2nd-5th, 2018

-The Amgen Scholars Programme in Munich will start with an Opening Retreat after arrival of the Amgen Scholars.
-We begin with some introductory and administrative information regarding the programme in Munich, your hosting lab and life in Munich.
-The retreat consists of basic lectures of various scientific fields and will be rounded off with excursions, the chance to learn some basic German language skills and networking.
-All costs for this event are covered by the programme.
+The Amgen Scholars Programme in Munich will start with a four-day Opening Retreat right after arrival of the scholars.
+We begin with some introductory and administrative information regarding the programme in Munich, hosting labs and life in Munich.
+The retreat consists of basic lectures on various scientific fields and will be rounded off with excursions, the chance to learn some basic German language skills and networking.

 Workshops and weekly seminars: